Paola62010/lotusyoga/TESTING.md

 [W3C CSS Valiation Service](http://jigsaw.w3.org/css-validator/)

+No errors ae returned.
+There is only one warning message that advises to possibly include a heading for the gallery page.
+In my opinion there is no need for a heading in this specific case as the user can clearly see they are on the gallery page from the navigation menu.

 ## User Stories Testing

 User stories can be found in the UX section in the [README.md file](https://github.com/Paola62010/lotusyoga/blob/master/README.md)